 3. Use key terms consistently

-One of the fundamental rules of plain English writing is to use consistent key terms.
+One of the fundamental rules of medical writing in plain English is to use consistent key terms.
 Decide whether you’re going to use the term COVID-19 or coronavirus, for example.
 If you go with COVID-19, make sure your capitalisation is consistent.

 Using consistent key terms is important as it alleviates confusion.
 For example, if you use the terms physician, health professional, doctor and GP interchangeably, your readers may think you’re referring to different people.